 1) Talk To Your Insurer Before You Buy

 Your insurer looks at your house purchase from the risk perspective; how likely your house could be damaged and how much damage might be incurred.
 They may have information that may not be available to you and can help you assess the potential for problems.
 You can also bundle your home and auto insurance for a better deal.

 2) Purchase Insurance For Replacement Costs On The House

 Don't make the mistake of assuming that your limits will automatically adjust to rising or falling market prices.
-The fact is that replacement value, or the cost of labour and materials required to rebuild, is what you need to consider.
+The fact is, replacement value, or the cost of labour and materials required to rebuild is what you need to consider.

-3) Provide Key Information To Determine Your Replacement Value
+3) Provide Key Information To Determine The House Value

 Your representative will need to know some information including :